India–EU Trade Deal: Impact on the Oil and Gas Industry

 7. Professional services and project management: With services market access liberalised, EU engineering, construction and project consultancy firms could participate more directly in India’s midstream and downstream infrastructure build-out.

-The India-EU deal comes at a time of global trade tensions and shifting energy geopolitics including increased tariffs from the U.S. on Indian imports as part of broader geopolitical friction.
+8. Geopolitical Significance and Supply Chain Security: The India-EU deal comes at a time of global trade tensions and shifting energy geopolitics including increased tariffs from the U.S. on Indian imports as part of broader geopolitical friction.

 Disclaimer: Views and opinions expressed here are personal.
 This commentary is for information purposes only and not an offer or a solicitation to sell or buy any physical commodities or financial instruments.
 The views and analysis are based on reliable public information available at the time of writing.
 This report and its content cannot be copied, redistributed or reproduced in part or whole without the prior written permission of petrobazaar.com